 It’s “Football” but not as you know it, or not as I know it.
 They call it Australian Rules Football.
 Or Aussie Rules.
 Or for the majority of the country, it’s called AFL.

 On arrival in Australia there were four sports I wanted to watch at some point here.
 Football (or Soccer), Rugby League (or Footy), Cricket and Australian Rules Football (AFL or Footy).
 So far I’ve seen Football and Australian Rules Football.
 Hope to go watch rugby league – the Parramatta Eels next.
+I Ialso popped into my local afl store to pick up some souvenirs and clothes to always remind me of my time living in Australia.

 The season roughly runs from March till October each year, which also happens to be the Australian Winter.
 It was always a plan to watch a match, and from the start of February I was on the island of Tasmania.